 - Do you need to track duration (how long you do something each day)?

 - Is it more helpful to track annually, monthly, weekly, or daily?
 (For example, tracking books you read might make more sense annually, tracking exercise could be weekly, while tracking time in meditation might make more sense daily.)

 - How can I make this easy to use?
 Changing habits takes some effort, so make the tracking of them as easy as possible.

 3. Make the page tactile so it’s easy to find.

-Don’t waste one second flipping through pages to find your habit tracker.
+Don’t waste one second flipping through pages to find your journal layout for habit tracking.
 Add a tactile element so you don’t have to think about it.